-As part of writing a social media analytics book, as well as wishing to provide the best analytics for my clients, I’ve tested or demoed a number of social media analytics tools.
+As part of my abiding interest in social media analytics (more broadly digital analytics), as well as wishing to provide the best analytics for my clients, I’ve tested or demoed a number of social media analytics tools.
 Some are free or have a nominal price, others are VERY pricy solutions.
 Some are easy to implement and others take a significant effort to use.
-For instance, the IBM social media analytics software requires JAVA snippets on each tracked page.
-Now, that might be feasible for sites with a large number of static pages, but those interested in assessing their blog will find putting unique JAVA snippets on each post cumbersome and awkward.
+For instance, the IBM social media analytics software is a very expensive tool with output that might not be interpretable by novices as it requires extensive knowledge.
+Other software options are less expensive but don’t create a clear picture of how your strategy is working out.

 What do you need from your social media analytics software?